Lane Keeping Assist

 Lane Keeping Assist (LKA) is designed especially for highway and motorway driving in order to reduce the risk of accidentally straying from the lane in use.

+How do you turn on lane keep assist functions?
 You can easily configure the Lane Keeping Assist system and adjust the settings to your preference.

 - "Visual" only: the system will only show that your vehicle is crossing the lane on the instrument cluster display but won’t request any corrective action to change your driving trajectory.

 - "Visual & Haptic": when the system detects an imminent lane departure, it will apply a corrective steering torque along with a steering vibration; at the same time, it will show the proper indications on the instrument cluster display.

 When "Visual & Haptic" is selected, two additional options will come into play: “LKA Sensitivity” tunes the distance to the road markings in order to define the moment when the system will start to apply a steering torque.
 “LKA Strength” defines the corrective steering torque value in order to have a stronger or weaker trajectory deviation.

 When LKA is enabled in a car with lane change cameras, the graphics on the screen will show at the glance the system’s knowledge of the lane in front of the car.